zbremmer/geoutilities/README.md

 This function uses a latitude / longitude pair to find the elevation at that location.
 User may specify ‘metric’ or ‘imperial’ units – the default will be metric.
 Result string units are meters or feet.

+**ZipCode(latitude, longitude, apiKey)**

+This function uses latitude and longitude to return the zip code for that location.
+Note: A valid Google Maps API key is required to use this function.

+Elevation(latitude, longitude, Optional apiKey, Optional units)**

+This function uses a latitude / longitude pair to find the elevation at that location.
+User may specify ‘metric’ or ‘imperial’ units – the default will be metric.
+Result string units are meters or feet.

 **TransitDistAddr(origin, destination, Optional mode, Optional units)**

 This function uses an address for the start and end points to the find distance between locations.
 Users can specify transit mode (driving, walking, bicycling, or transit) – default is driving.
 User may specify ‘metric’ or ‘imperial’ units – default will be metric.
 Result string units are meters or feet.